yusufaine/tp/docs/UserGuide.md

 - clear
     - This would generate a clear request that requires a confirmation.
 To confirm to clear the recipe book, type in 'yes',
     - else, type in 'no'.

+> ‼️ Advance user tip: To clear the recipe book without the confirmation, users simply have to include the prefix `-f` after the `clear` command.

 #### Forced Clear:
 Usage: `clear -f` <br>